concourse/concourse/release-notes/latest.md

   ![Database CPU Usage](https://storage.googleapis.com/concourse-media-assets/new-vs-old-db-cpu.png)

   The left side shows that the CPU was completely pegged at 100% before the upgrade.
+This resulted in a slow web UI, slow pipeline scheduling performance, and complaints from our Concourse tenants.

-(Users were complaining.)
-On the right side, it shows the usage after upgrading to 6.0, sitting around 65% CPU usage.
-This is still pretty high, but keep in mind that we intentionally gave this environment a pretty weak database machine so we don't just keep scaling up and pretending our users have unlimited funds.
+  The right side shows that after upgrading to v6.0 the usage dropped to ~65%.
+  This is still pretty high, but keep in mind that we intentionally gave this environment a pretty weak database machine so we don't just keep scaling up and pretending our users have unlimited funds for beefy hardware.
 Anything less than 100% usage here is a win.

   This next metric is shows database data transfer: